The Complete FAANG Behavioral Interview Roadmap: From Zero to Offer

 - Tell me about a time you mentored a junior engineer.

-- Describe a situation where you influenced a team you didn't manage.
+- Describe a time you influenced a team you didn't manage.

-- Tell me about a time you proposed and drove a new initiative.
+- Tell me about a new initiative you proposed and drove.

-- Describe a time you had to rally a demoralized team.
+- Describe a time you re-energized a demoralized team.

 - Tell me about a time you delegated effectively.

-- Describe a situation where you had to lead through a crisis.
+- Describe a time you led through a crisis.

 - Tell me about a time you built consensus across multiple stakeholders.